balanced/balanced.github.com/_posts/2013-06-14-getting-started-with-ember.js.md

 # Getting Started with Ember.js

-As part of being an open company, we're designing a brand new dashboard that's completely open source.
-We feel that this will help get our community involved and invested in a piece of software that they use on a day-to-day basis.
+As part of being an [open company](www.fastcolabs.com/3008944/open-company/why-i-made-my-payments-startup-an-open-company), we're designing a [brand new dashboard](https://dashboard.balancedpayments.com/) that's completely [open source](https://github.com/balanced/balanced-dashboard).
+In favor of giving back to the community, we are going to write several articles on [Ember.js](http://emberjs.com/) describing our experiences with Ember.js as we build our software in the public.
+We feel that this will help get our community involved and invested in a piece of software that thousands of companies use on a day-to-day basis.

-We wanted to build it in JavaScript to separate the front-end and back-end development.
+We wanted to build our dashboard in JavaScript to separate the both front-end and back-end development as well as leverage the power of [Balanced's](https://balancedpayments.com/) RESTful API.
 We chose [Ember.js](http://emberjs.com/) as our framework.
 It's an exciting technology and we've had fun picking it up.
-There are a few rough edges, so here are a few things we've learned along the way.
+There are a few rough edges, so our first article is about some few things which we've learned along the way.

 ## Concepts

 Since Ember is structured differently than many web-based MVC frameworks, one of the most important things to learn is how to structure your applications.

-The Ember Guides section on [Core Concepts](http://emberjs.com/guides/concepts/core-concepts/) is a great place to start.
-One thing I didn't feel this did a good job of explaining was how to know when to use different concepts.
-Here are a few tips on which components to use.
-In the next post of this series, we'll walk through an example of choosing components to use to build out a feature.
+The Ember Guides section on [Core Concepts](http://emberjs.com/guides/concepts/core-concepts/) is a great place to start, however, I felt that it didn't do a thorough job relaying how to know when to use different concepts.
+We'll share a few tips now, but the next post of this Ember series, we'll actually walk through an example of choosing components to use to build out a feature.

-##### View Components
+### View Components

 **Route** - Use a route when you want the page to have a URL.